UrbanBez/Plot-examples/README.md

 Generally, I combine the [seaborn library](http://seaborn.pydata.org/index.html) with [matplotlib](https://matplotlib.org/) and [pandas](https://pandas.pydata.org/).

-I reccomend saving the plots as vector .svg graphics and editing them in Adobe Illustrator or open-source [Inkscape](https://inkscape.org/).
+I recommend saving the plots as vector .svg graphics and editing them in Adobe Illustrator or open-source [Inkscape](https://inkscape.org/).

 In case of any questions, please [email me](mailto:ubezelja@ist.ac.at).